JeremyYeaton/letter_in_string_YG21/README.md

 - lme4
 - lmerTest

 It also expects the scripts to be in a "scripts" directory, as well as the data in a "data" dirctory.
-The figures script will also expect a "figures" directory.
+The figures script will expect a "figures" directory to save them in.

 ## Scripts
 This repository contains 4 R scripts in the "scripts" directory: